echo-chamber0/shell-test/tutorial.md

 </walkthrough-editor-open-file>

 **To modify configuration:**
-1. Re-run `python3 setup.py` from the project root
+1. Re-run `python setup.py` from the project root
 2. Or manually edit `terraform/terraform.tfvars` and run:
    ```bash
    cd terraform && terraform apply